How to Use Pictalk AAC?

 1. The "Trash" button deletes the current sentence and takes you back to your home (initial screen)

-2. The "Delete" button removes the last clicked pictogram and takes you back to your previous position
+2. The "Delete" button removes the last pictogram clicked and takes you back to your previous position

 Create your content (essential!)